asifnadaf/mini-wallet-backend/README.md

 - All API endpoints require proper authentication except guest routes
 - Email verification is required for sensitive operations
-- Rate limiting is applied to authentication endpoints
 - Background jobs are processed by dedicated queue workers
-- Database migrations and seeders are included for quick setup